 - Six degrees of range lets the phone recognize and trace its location relative to the world.

 - Environmental perception enables the phone to recognize the size and location of flat horizontal surfaces like the ground or a coffee table.

 - The light opinion allows the phone to determine the environment’s current lighting requirements.

 AR Core aims to Transform the way people play, shop, learn, create, and experience the world together at Google Scale.

 Slide empowers you to drive your conceptions and creations to the subsequent level with Augmented Reality.
-Just upload your artwork to this application, rewrite it directly in Augmented Reality, now let the magic unfold.
+Just upload your artwork to this application, rewrite it directly in Augmented Reality, and now let the magic unfold.

 How to design for augmented and virtual reality

-Augmented reality UX is responsible for grabbing the attention due to which the engagement and experience are enhanced, leading to better engagement rate.
+Augmented reality UX is responsible for grabbing the attention due to which the engagement and experience are enhanced, leading to a better engagement rate.
 The whole plan is to retain user concentration from diversion and distraction.

 - To understand the challenge in the 3d space.

 - Specifying your design plan